matthewchngshopback/openvpn-route-github/README.md

 **This script requires `wget` to download `jq` and fetch from Github's public API.**

+## Fault tolerance

+If the script fails to fetch Github IPs from https://api.github.com/meta within 1 second, the script will log a message and proceed to use the IPs from the last successful fetch.

+Client's connection will be delayed for at most 1 second if Github's API is slow to respond or if there are network connectivity issues in your server's setup.

+There is a fallback JSON that is provided in this project which was fetched on 2020-09-20.

 ## Sample output
 ```
 # github web